WhiteNINJAROBOT/smismun-draft-site/README.md

 ﻿# smismun-draft-site

-Instructiosn to Install and Run:
+Instructions to Install and Run:

 1. Click Code and Download the zip file.
 2. Unzip the zip folder.